 The Deferred Payment Plan (DPP) offers students the option to pay their registration fees and student housing contract amount (if applicable) in three monthly installments per semester.
 Students receiving sufficient financial aid to cover their registration fees and room and board costs do not qualify for the plan.
-To qualify for the UC Merced's DPP, you must have a semester account balance of \$1,500, or greater, after any authorized financial aid has been posted to your student account.
-If eligible, your first installment payment amount will be 40% of semester account balance.
+To qualify for the UC Merced DPP, you must have a semester account balance of \$1,500, or greater, after any authorized financial aid has been posted to your student account.
+If eligible, your first installment payment amount will be 40% of the semester account balance.
 The second and third installments will be 30% each of the remainder.
 There will be a non-refundable participation fee of \$40.00 per semester, which will be billed to your student account upon enrollment in the DPP.
+If you enroll for the Fall 2008 semester, you will automatically be enrolled for the Spring 2009 semester.

-How do I apply?
+How do I apply for the DPP?

-The DPP plan will be available starting in fall 2007 semester.
-Eligible students may enroll in the plan no later than one day prior to the semester payment deadline.
-To sign-up for the plan, go to epay.ucmerced.edu.
-To finalize your enrollment in the DPP you must make your first installment payment of 40% by the semester payment deadline.
-Remember to pay any previous account balance due along with the 1st installment payment.
+To sign up for the DPP, visit the MyBill link accessed from the MyBill website.
+To finalize enrollment in the DPP, students must make the first installment payment of 40% of the semester fees by the semester payment deadline.
+Students must remember to pay any previous account balance due along with the first installment payment.